Pyeloplasty Surgery - FAQs

 This surgery takes approximately one hour in the operating room.
 Most children stay in the hospital one night after surgery.

 The anesthesiologist and pediatric surgery team members will prescribe and explain the medicines that will be used to keep your child comfortable.
 Pain medication is given through an epidural, intravenous catheter or by mouth.

 Your child will have an intravenous line (IV) to provide fluids, antibiotics, and pain medicines.
 The IV will be removed when your child is taking a good amount of fluids by mouth.
 This usually occurs 1-2 days after surgery.
 Your child will be allowed to drink clear liquids once fully awake after the surgery.
 If this is tolerated, the diet will be advanced to a regular diet for age.

 - Please keep the office staff up to date with a change in phone number, address or pediatrician.
 We may need to reach you in an emergency.

 - If your child becomes ill (fever, rash, cold) the week before surgery please contact our office immediately 410-328-5730.

 Will I need to take time off from work?

 Plan on a total of 4-7 days off work including the surgical day.
 This will allow for quiet days at home to recover from the surgery.

-- Any activity you and your child enjoy to help pass the time.
+- Any activity you enjoy to help pass the time

 You will get a prescription for pain medications and an antibiotic.